-If you desire to take a bit more control of your Android device but aren’t sure where to start, might we suggest looking at Android’s built-in Developer Options?
+If you want to take more control over your Android device but aren’t sure where to start, we suggest looking at Android’s built-in Developer Options.

-- Scroll down again and find the entry with the Build number.
+- Scroll down again and find the Build number entry.

 - Start repeatedly tapping on the Build number.
 Android will pop up a message informing you that in x amount of clicks you will become a developer.
 Keep tapping until the process is complete.
 It should be seven taps.

 - You will be asked to enter your PIN number.

 With that out of the way, head on back to the main Settings menu and you will now see Developer Options listed.

 Now you know how to enable Developer Options on Android!
 We know many of you aren’t exactly developers and we are a curious bunch, so hit the comments and tell us why you are choosing to access this delicate part of your phone.